ramiAbdou/bloom-api/README.md

 You can download Azure Data Studio here: https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15.

+You will need to download the PostgreSQL extension for Azure Data Studio, which you can follow here: https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/postgres-extension?view=sql-server-ver15.

 Once you're in, you can create a connection to your PostgreSQL database by setting the following connection details:

 - Connection Type: `PostgreSQL`